 Today, particularly in institutional settings, texts often are assembled rather than written.
-What gets left out in the process, in addition, obviously, to the author's voice and attention to the reader's eyes and mental ears, is the concern for elegance, brevity, sequence, rhythm, connection, and flow.
+What gets left out in the process, in addition, obviously, to the author's voice and attention to the reader's eyes and ears, is the concern for elegance, brevity, sequence, rhythm, connection, and flow.
 I fix that.
 I pare text to its essentials, and match it to its audience.
 I help authors who speak other languages recognize themselves—in English.
 I impart consistency and an even voice to texts by multiple authors who write and think in different registers and with different vocabularies.
-It is a recondite but satisfying quest.

 A decade as a successful association publications director taught me to apply the publisher’s and the reader’s perspectives simultaneously in all my projects.
 Often I serve as writer-editor and project manager (recruiting and supervising translators, copyeditors, designers, and printers).
 Knowledge of the entire publishing process improves coherence, speeds delivery, and adds value.